NCAS-CMS/cfa-conventions/source/cfa.md

   directionality (i.e. the sense in which it increasing in physical space) as its corresponding aggregated dimension.

-* The fragment has the same canonical physical units as the aggregated variable, and if the fragment has no defined units then its data is assumed to have the same units as the aggregated variable.
+* The fragment has the same physical units as the aggregated variable.

 * Any other fragment attributes, as well as all associated metadata variables associated with the fragment (such as coordinate